Three Peaks Challenge

 Have you done the Three Peaks Challenge before or there any other tips you would want me to add to the article?
 I would love to hear your experiences in the comments below.

-Useful Guide Books for the Three Peaks Challenge mountains involved.
+Useful Guide Books for the mountains involved in Three Peaks Challenge.

 Products from Amazon.co.uk